contiv/vpp/vagrant/README.md

 To create and run the cluster run vagrant-up.sh script, located inside vagrant-scripts folder.
-You can choose to deploy between the testing (use the -t flag or leave empty) and the development environment (use -d flag) when running the vagrant-up.sh script.
+You can choose to deploy between the testing (use the -t flag or leave empty) and the development environment (use the -d flag) when running the vagrant-up.sh script.
 Instructions on how to build the development contiv/vpp-vswitch image can be found in the next paragraph.